-We all make decisions every day, but most of us have never been taught how to make those big decisions that every once in a while come into our lives.
+We all make decisions every day, but most of us have never been taught how to make those big decisions that every once in awhile come into our lives.

 As an investigative journalist I developed the AREA Method to explore sticky real-world situations.
 At its core, there are two kinds of learning: knowledge and skill.
 The AREA Method is a skill.
 I can explain it and teach it to you, and you can apply it to all kinds of complicated decisions.

 This website introduces the AREA Method and provides practical guidance so you can start using it.
 Look for my forthcoming book, Problem Solved, that describes the full method.
+The AREA Method name is trademarked.
+A patent is pending on the full process.

 The AREA Method research process gets its name from the perspectives that it addresses: Absolute, Relative, Exploration & Exploitation and Analysis.